jeanc18rlos/rock-paper-scissors/README.md

 ### Ticket 2: Create Atoms
 <b>Backlog:</b> Review the Atomic Design Methodology and understand the required atomic components.
-<b>To Do:</b> Develop Button, Input, and Label components, including their stories in Storybook.
+<b>To Do:</b> Develop Button, Input, and Label components, including their stories.
 <b>In Progress:</b> Test each component using React Testing Library.
-<b>Testing:</b> Verify each component's appearance and functionality in isolation and in Storybook.
+<b>Testing:</b> Verify each component's appearance and functionality in isolation
-<b>Done:</b> When all atomic components are developed, tested, and documented in Storybook.
+<b>Done:</b> When all atomic components are developed, tested, and documented

 <b>Status</b>: To Do

 ### Ticket 3: Create Molecules
 <b>Backlog:</b> Identify required molecules based on design requirements.
-<b>To Do:</b> Develop Form and Card components, including their stories in Storybook.
+<b>To Do:</b> Develop Form and Card components, including their stories
 <b>In Progress:</b> Test each component using React Testing Library.
-<b>Testing:</b> Verify each component's appearance and functionality in isolation and in Storybook.
+<b>Testing:</b> Verify each component's appearance and functionality in isolation
-<b>Done:</b> When all molecular components are developed, tested, and documented in Storybook.
+<b>Done:</b> When all molecular components are developed, tested, and documented

 <b>Status</b>: To Do
 ### Ticket 4: Create Organisms
 <b>Backlog:</b> Understand how atoms and molecules form more complex structures.
-<b>To Do:</b> Develop Header, BettingPosition, Stats, BettingForm, and BettingLogger components, including their stories in Storybook.
+<b>To Do:</b> Develop Header, BettingPosition, Stats, BettingForm, and BettingLogger components, including their stories
 <b>In Progress:</b> Test each component using React Testing Library.
-<b>Testing:</b> Verify each component's appearance and functionality in isolation and in Storybook.
+<b>Testing:</b> Verify each component's appearance and functionality in isolation
-<b>Done:</b> When all organism components are developed, tested, and documented in Storybook.
+<b>Done:</b> When all organism components are developed, tested, and documented

 <b>Status</b>: To Do